nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 <img src = mobileContinueAssignKeys.png
     alt = "Wallet configuration (Screenshot)">

-4. You can now assign the last key (in the screenshot below, it is the Mobile Key).<br/><br/>
+4. You can now assign the last key to the wallet (in the screenshot below, it is the Mobile Key).<br/><br/>

-5. Click the "Assign keys" to finalize your wallet with the last key.<br/><br/>

 <img src = mobileAssignKeysSendInvite.png
     alt = "assign keys and send invite (Screenshot)">

-6. You should now be returned to the chat screen and see that the wallet status has changed to "Pending finalization".
+5. You should now be returned to the chat screen and see that the wallet status has changed to "Pending finalization".
 On any of your devices you can open the wallet config again by clicking the "View Config" and then the "Finalize wallet" button!<br/><br/>

 <img src = mobileAllKeysAssigned.png
     alt = "mobile phone chat screen (Screenshot)">

-7. Review the wallet configuration one more time, make sure everything is correct, then click the "Finalize wallet" button.<br/><br/>
+6. Review the wallet configuration one more time, make sure everything is correct, then click the "Finalize wallet" button.<br/><br/>

 <img src = desktopFinalizeWalletConfig.png
     alt = "desktop wallet config (Screenshot)">

-8. You're all done!
+7. You're all done!
 You should see your wallet on the main screen.<br/><br/>

 {{< /tab >}}
 {{</ tabs >}}